matteodegobbi/vault/Task based scheduling.md

 The assumption is that tasks can be preempted and there's only one processor, this is more general than RM since it's a dynamic scheduling, not a static one.

 More difficult to implement than RM since it also requires additional information about the task deadlines.

+---

+# Comparison RM and EDF

+#todo
+DA CONTROLLARE SE E'  GIUSTO
+- Both assume uniprocessor systems.
+- Both assume preemptive schedulers.
+- RM is optimal only for fixed priority while EDF also for dynamic assignments.
+- RM assumes independent tasks ([[Real-Time and Cyclic Executive#Basic process model]]) as we see in [[]] EDF can have shared resources if care is taken with priority inversion problems.
+- EDF needs to know worst case execution times, RM in principle only needs periods
+- Both assume relative deadline=period
+- Both assume negligible overhead for system ops like context switch
+- Both assume periodic tasks